Dorfman connections and Courant algebroids: Linear splittings of

 for all $a,b\in\Gamma(A)$.
 The Dorfman connection

 is defined by

 The bracket $\lb\cdot\,,\cdot\rb_\Delta$ on sections of $TM\oplus A$ is then given by

-Since it is skew-symmetric, the horizontal space $L_\Delta$ is in this case Lagrangian.
-The projection $\pr_{TM}$ intertwines obviously this bracket with the Lie bracket of vector fields.
+Since it is skew-symmetric, the image $L_\Delta$ of $\Sigma$ is in this case maximally isotropic.
+The projection $\pr_{TM}$ obviously intertwines this bracket with the Lie bracket of vector fields.
 The curvature of this Dorfman connection is given by

-The proof of this formula is a rather long, but straightforward computation that is ommitted here.
+The proof of this formula is a rather long, but straightforward computation and we omit it here.

-We will see in the next subsection the signification of this example in terms of the linear almost Poisson structure defined on $A^*$ by the skew-symmetric dull algebroid structure. \end{example}
+The next subsection explains the signification of this example in terms of the linear almost Poisson structure defined on $A^*$ by the skew-symmetric dull algebroid structure. \end{example}

-\begin{example} Consider a vector bundle $E\to M$ endowed with a vector bundle morphism $\sigma:E\to T^*M$ over the identity and a connection $\nabla:\mx(M)\times\Gamma(E)\to\Gamma(E)$.
+\begin{example} Consider a vector bundle $E\to M$ endowed with a vector bundle morphism $\sigma\colon E\to T^*M$ over the identity and a connection $\nabla\colon \mx(M)\times\Gamma(E)\to\Gamma(E)$.
 Define the Dorfman connection

 by

 The bracket $\lb\cdot\,,\cdot\rb_\Delta$ on sections of $TM\oplus E^*$ is here given by